cakoch10/cakoch10.github.io/automata.md

 > 3. <span style="color:#f2f2f0">Conclude that GoL is more predictable than previously regarded</span>

 <span style="color:#f2f2f0">
-I have already written a paper on step 1.
+I've already written a paper on step 1.
 Soon, I plan on publishing two papers fulfilling step 2.
 Of course, 3 follows directly from 2, so it can be addressed in the same papers adressing 2.
 </span>

 <span style="color:#f2f2f0">